 When you're always saying yes, you take on more than you can handle and you won't be able to say yes to the really important things.

 Saying no doesn't have to have a negative connotation.
 When you say no, you're prioritizing, which is simply a part of life.
 If you don't prioritize, you're putting your physical and mental health at risk, which is a major issue.
-In fact, 52% of Gen Z has been diagnosed with mental health issues.
+In fact, 42% of Gen Z has been diagnosed with a mental health condition.

 The first thing to prioritize is your health, so learn to say no or learn to say, "I'll get to this later."
 Be open with others and communicate your wishes.
 It will slowly work to restore your brain and lift you out of burnout mode.